bosterholz/cloudcourse/index.md

 The program compares nucleotide or protein sequences to sequence databases and calculates the statistical significance.

 We will later download a database containing different antibiotic resistance genes.
 If an organism contains one or multiple of these genes it is generally concerning.
-In case of an infection with this organism, the choice of potential treatment options is severely limited due to these resistances.
+In case of an infection with this organism, the choice of potential treatment options could be severely limited due to these resistances.

 Another file with organisms will be downloaded.
-We will use BLAST to tell us which organisms contains antibiotic resistance genes from our database and need to be looked at more closely.
+We will use BLAST to tell us which organisms contain antibiotic resistance genes from our database and need to be looked at more closely.

 But first things first.
 We need BLAST.
 We could install it locally on every instance in our cluster.
 But this would be a little bit tedious.
 We will use Nextflows build in support for the [Anaconda](https://www.anaconda.com/products/individual) package manager.
 You need to define which packages are needed for every single process, Nextflow will do the rest.
 If a package is missing on one of the instances Nextflow will fetch and install it for you.
 Just try it with BLAST.
 Open your favorite editor in your shell and create a `blast.nf` file with this content: